lkuper/CMPS290S-2018-09/_drafts/CRDTGarbageCollection.md

         for k, v := range t.BaseSet{
                 newG-Set.BaseSet[k] = v
         }
-        return newGset, nil
+        return newGset
 }
 ```
 One interesting thing to note is that most of the implementation of the G-Set is the same regardless of whether it is a state or operation based CRDT.
 The only thing that I added to the implementation was an *ApplyOps* function that will apply a list of operations in order to the G-Set (although these are only add's).
 The same was not true with the 2P-Set, where the biggest difference existed when removing elements.
 As concurrent add and remove operations are commutative the tombstone set is really only necessary when implementing a state based 2P-Set with the trade off being a few additional checks.
 We can also re-use the function from the G-Set implementation to handle applying operations to another 2P-Set, as the op-based 2P-Set is simply a G-Set with a removal function.

-A naive implementation of the 2P-Set is not very space-efficient, as it can in the worst case require double the space of a G-Set with the same number of elements.
+A naive implementation of the state-based 2P-Set is not very space-efficient, as it can in the worst case require double the space of a G-Set with the same number of elements.
 This bloat could be curtailed by maintaining the removal set as a bitmap.
 Each entry in the bitmap would correspond to an entry in the add set.
 The merge function for a 2P-Set with a bitmap would use a bitwise OR operation between the bitmaps.
 This technique could also be applicable to other CRDTs that utilize tombstones.

 The tombstones in the state-based 2P-Set implementation make it a good candidate for experimention with CRDT garbage collection.
 Although it would be significantly more interesting to do so with a more complicated structure such as a Graph.